‘Teen Mom 2’ Star Chelsea Houska Wows In Snakeskin Heels & Tight Jeans, Admits She’s Got ‘Short Legs’

 Chelsea Houska just keeps on wowing.
 It’s been exactly one week since the Teen Mom 2 star rocked Daisy Dukes and literally drove Instagram wild by kissing husband Cole DeBoer, as The Inquisitr reported.
 Chelsea is making a headline on her own today, though.
-The famous redhead has appeared on Instagram in both story mode and some permanent posts backing it all up, with the mother of three solidly acing her fashion.
+The famous redhead has appeared on Instagram in both story mode and with some permanent posts backing it all up, with the mother-of-three solidly acing her fashion.

-Earlier today, Chelsea took to her Instagram stories – followers of Chelsea’s social media will know that she’s got a bit of thing going on: Chelsea switches up updates of her kids with selfie videos showcasing her style.
+Earlier today, Chelsea took to her Instagram stories.
+Her followers know that she’s got a bit of thing going on; Chelsea switches up updates of her kids with selfie videos showcasing her style.
 It looks like today has brought plenty of the latter.

-Chelsea’s looks today included quite a bit.
-The star was seen rocking some tie-dye tops and cute jackets, although she did seem to have kept her denim game up for a few outfits – Chelsea even admitted that she’d kept the same jeans on as she switched up her tops.
-One story showed Chelsea looking absolutely sensational in a pair of tight and ripped jeans paired with snakeskin stiletto heels.
-Images of Chelsea rocking both the jeans and heels are on Lauribelles’ social media – Chelsea acts as an influencer for the brand.
+Chelsea’s looks today included her rocking some tie-dye tops and cute jackets, although she seemed to have kept her denim game up for a few outfits.
+She even admitted that she’d kept the same jeans on as she switched up her tops.
+One story showed Chelsea looking absolutely sensational in a pair of tight, ripped jeans paired with snakeskin stiletto heels.
+Images of Chelsea rocking both the jeans and heels are on Lauriebelles’ social media.
+Chelsea acts as an influencer for the brand.

-Chelsea did make an admission during her story, though: the jeans were great, she said, but she admitted to feeling that she has “short legs.”
+Chelsea did make an admission during her story, though; the jeans were great, she said, but she admitted to feeling that she has “short legs.”

-As to anyone checking out Lauribelles’ Instagram, yes, the shoes got featured.
-Chelsea does seem to have garnered quite the following when it comes to her style – it isn’t all Ugg boots and casual shorts for this fashionista.
+To anyone checking out Lauriebelles’ Instagram, yes, the shoes were featured.
+Chelsea seems to have garnered quite the following when it comes to her style; it isn’t all Ugg boots and casual shorts for this fashionista.

-Chelsea has been making headlines in the realm of all things brand.
-While Chelsea and Cole’s collaboration with retailer Itzy Ritzy is still going strong, there’s something new: Chelsea and her man have a new eyewear range, with a snap of the couple rocking their collaboration appearing on Chelsea’s Instagram just two days ago.
-Of course, the photo likely proved popular by virtue of featuring the three kids – Aubree, Watson, and Layne seem absolutely adored by the MTV franchise’s fans.
+Chelsea has been making headlines for her various influencing.
+While Chelsea and Cole’s collaboration with retailer Itzy Ritzy is still going strong, there’s something new.
+Chelsea and her man have a new eyewear range, with a snap of the couple rocking their collaboration appearing on Chelsea’s Instagram just two days ago.
+Of course, the photo likely proved popular by virtue of featuring the three kids.
+Aubree, Watson, and Layne seem absolutely adored by fans of the MTV franchise.

 View this post on Instagram